Support Group Facilitators

 Betsy Winter, Director of Community Support (she/her/hers)

-Betsy has over 20 years of non-profit programming and executive leadership experience.
+Betsy Winter is an experienced somatic trauma coach and nationally recognized leader in grief, trauma and perinatal loss and mental health.
+Additionally, Betsy has over 20 years of non-profit programming and executive leadership experience.
 She has been working alongside RTZ Hope founder, Kiley Hanish, since 2018.
 Her role is central to the mission of RTZ Hope in providing trauma-informed, holistic, and inclusive support and resources for bereaved parents and their providers.

 Workshop Facilitators